digma-ai/digma/README.md

 ### 2. Follow the installation instructions in the plugin to get Digma up and running

-**That's it!**  :tada:  As you start using your application and accumulating trace data, Digma will start showing insights in the IDE sidepane.
+**That's it!**  :tada:  As you start using your application and running your code, Digma will provide feedback and highlight issues over the code itself.

 ### Once you're up and running:
 * #### Consider :star: this repo!
 It helps us know you care!
 * Having issues?
 Questions?
 Want to suggest new ideas or discuss Digma with us?
-Join the [Digma community](https://join.slack.com/t/continuous-feedback/shared_invite/zt-1hk5rbjow-yXOIxyyYOLSXpCZ4RXstgA)
+Join the [Digma community](https://continuous-feedback.slack.com/join/shared_invite/zt-2ebkq5qxs-Hpep2BFMfpxYTE9xq45w8A#/shared-invite/email)

 ## What does Digma look like?